-“Kos kos par pani badle, chaar kos par vaani”, and not only the taste of water and language change in India, eventually every inch of Indian land has its own charm.
+“Kos kos par pani badle, chaar kos par vaani”, which means, not only the taste of water and language change in India, eventually every inch of Indian land has its own charm.
 Be it the diverse culture and traditions or the tranquil Himalayas or the mystic monuments and places, India is like a gift box that attracts travellers from across the world to unveil something new from the cosmic beauty and vast heritage it has in store.
-In the life of a global traveller, our nation is a crossroad of traditions, culture and spirituality where a stopover happens automatically to explore the incommensurable, making India, a destination for the global traveller.
+In the life of a global traveller, our nation is a crossroad of traditions, culture and spirituality were a stopover happen automatically to explore the incommensurable, making India, a destination for the global traveller.

 Melting Pot of Cultures

 Like the game of Scrabble, India has limitless profound beliefs which can be explored once you take the challenge to explore our beautiful country.
 When the world is moving fast, finding it hard to take out time for the people in their life, our culture respects the guests like God, “Atithi Devo Bhava”.
 It is not the religious bigotry which we follow rather it is based on valuing each and everything we receive from nature.
 This is the reason that in India we have 33 Million deities which we revere.
 Some of the traditions may look like senseless simplistic dogmas but after knowing the deeper connection it can be like an unbridled exploration of life.
 Be it worshipping animals or the beliefs of death and afterlife, India is an ultimate destination for the global traveller with a promise to unfold different colours and mysteries of human existence.